Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Buffaloes have been underdogs by 10.5 points or more three times this year and have covered the spread twice.

-- Colorado's games this year have hit the over on two of seven set point totals (28.6%).
+- Colorado's games this year have gone over the total in two out of seven opportunities (28.6%).

-- When Colorado records more than 26.5 points, it is 2-0 against the spread and 2-1 overall.
+- When Colorado scores more than 26.5 points, it is 2-0 against the spread and 2-1 overall.

-- The Buffaloes have turned the ball over six times, six fewer times than the Beavers have forced turnovers (12).
+- This year the Buffaloes have six turnovers, six fewer than the Beavers have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.